 I look at low SIgA levels as a sign of chronic stress in the body that has drained the immune system.

 It is important to understand that SIgA test doesn’t tell us the cause of the problem, it only provides clues that we know need to further investigate this area.
 This is why you will need to work with a doctor who can begin to investigate the causes behind the low SIgA.
-Because in order to improve the SIgA it is critical that you flush out the mechanism that is causing the low levels.

 Ok so what about High / Elevated SIgA levels?